UKPLab/m2qa/README.md

 3. **SQuAD 2.0 metric not applicable in every language:** We find that the widely used SQuAD 2.0 evaluation metric is insufficient for evaluating multilingual extractive QA due to its reliance upon whitespace tokenization and propose a version of the metric that mitigates the issue.
 For more information, have a look at Section 5.1 of our paper or [Experiments/M2QA_Metric/README.md](Experiments/M2QA_Metric/README.md).
 4. **More research has to be done on joint language and domain transfer!** Our results show that modern LLMs perform considerably worse on their target than on their source domain-language pair, highlighting the need for further research into methods that transfer both linguistic *and* domain-specific information.

 We provide the code to reproduce all our experiments in the [Experiments/](Experiments) directory.
 Have a look at  [Experiments/README.md](Experiments/README.md) for a detailed explanation of our experiments and how to reproduce them.
-There you find everything, including the code to reproduce these main results:
+There, you find everything, including the code to reproduce these main results:

 ![main evaluation results table](imgs/main_evaluation_results.png)